 They interact with the body’s endocannabinoid system to promote homeostatis, or overall balance and wellness.
 Each individual cannabinoid has unique properties, effects and potential therapeutic benefits.

-Delta 8 THC can probably best be described as a less potent, more uplifting and clear-headed version of Delta 9 THC.
+In terms of its effects, Delta 8 THC can probably best be described as a less potent, more uplifting and clear-headed version of Delta 9 THC.

 The difference between Delta 8 and Delta 9 is very small from a scientific perspective.
 A double carbon bond exists in the 8th position of the molecular chain for Delta 8 versus the 9th position for Delta 9.